Youth mentoring: Gender matching

 Research shows that youth mentorship relationships have the highest impact for "at-risk students" or "disadvantaged" students.
 Mentoring has shown to have great academic gains for these populations that have higher risk of school failure and dropping out.
 Although there have been many studies that look at the impact of mentorship and the importance of the length of the mentorship relationship, there has not been many studies that look at the impact of gender in a mentoring relationship.
-About one third of female mentees’ mentorship was terminated earlier than males.
-The termination occurred before eleven months; by twelve months an estimated of 46% females had terminated their mentorship.
+About one third of female mentees' mentorship was terminated earlier than males.
+The termination occurred before eleven months; by twelve months an estimated 46% females had terminated their mentorship.
 On the other hand, males had an average of two years of mentorship.
 The research that has been done on gender matching in mentoring relationships has resulted in conflicting findings.
-For example, in a dissertation study the researcher looked at the impact that a male role model may have on “successful” African American middle school males.
+For example, in a dissertation study the researcher looked at the impact that a male role model may have on "successful" African American middle school males.
 The study found that the gender of the role model is not the most important factor, the most important factor was that the role model is someone that has certain qualities such as leadership, accomplishments, work ethic, and creates a caring environment.
 On the other hand, another study looked at the differences between the mentoring relationships that men and women mentors have with their mentees and found that men and women mentor differently.
 They found that women mentors give more psychosocial mentoring, where as male mentors give more career mentoring.
 Yet another study found that natural male mentors had a significant impact on African American youth in regards to their future economic benefits.
 The study found that African American fatherless youth benefited the most when they had a male mentor compared to a female mentor or no mentor at all.
 Because of these conflicting findings on the impact of gender matching in mentorship relationships, further research needs to be done on this topic.